Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: A path-following smoothing Newton method

 where $\kappa = 0.1$ is fixed throughout the algorithm and the complexity analysis.

-This neighborhood differs from the standard neighborhoods used in classical interior-point~\cite{monteiro1998unified,nesterov1998primal,schmieta2003extension} or non-interior~\cite{burke2000non,burke1998global,chen2003non,zhao2003globally} path-following methods in the literature.
-It is defined via the merit function induced by the minimax problem, and provides a more faithful characterization of the behavior of the SNM.
+This neighborhood differs from the standard neighborhoods used in classical interior-point path-following methods~\cite{monteiro1998unified,nesterov1998primal,schmieta2003extension} or in non-interior path-following methods~\cite{burke2000non,burke1998global,chen2003non,zhao2003globally}.
+It is defined via the merit function induced by the minimax problem, and is tailored to the structure of the SNM.
 The proposed method follows the standard paradigm of path-following methods.
 In the first phase, the iterates are driven into $\mathcal{N}(\kappa,\mu^{(0)},\rho)$.
-In the second phase, the trajectory is confined to $\mathcal{N}(\kappa,\mu^{(k)},\rho)$, which ensures that all subsequent iterates remain well behaved.
+In the second phase, the iterates are maintained in $\mathcal{N}(\kappa,\mu^{(k)},\rho)$ while the smoothing parameter is updated.